-Thomas is ranked as a ‘Rising Star: Tier 1’ in the Legal 500 for Court of Protection and Community Care.
-He was recently shortlisted for the Young Family Barrister of the Year Award for his expertise in dealing with cases which overlap the jurisdictions of the Family Court and the Court of Protection.
-His nomination describes him as a ‘formidable force in cases where there is an interplay between the two jurisdictions’.
+Thomas is ranked as a ‘rising star: Tier 1’ in the Legal 500 for Court of Protection and Community Care.
+In 2020, he was shortlisted for the Family Law Awards Young Barrister of the Year for his expertise in dealing with cases which overlap the jurisdictions of the Family Court and the Court of Protection.

 Notable Court of Protection cases

 Thomas is representing a health board in a challenge to a patient’s detention at her supported living accommodation before a Tier 3 judge.
 The patient has emotionally unstable personality disorder and ADHD.
 The High Court has been asked to consider conflicting capacity evidence where P is found to have capacity to use social media and the internet but lack capacity to contact strangers.

 Thomas represented P, through the Official Solicitor, who had a diagnosis of autism and cerebral palsy.
 The applicant local authority sought an order pursuant to section 16 of the Mental Capacity Act 2005 to move the patient from her home to an alternative residence as a result of unsanitary living conditions and hoarding behaviours.
 The patient suffered with what was referred to as ‘extreme self-neglect’.
 Thomas was successful in arguing that any move should not involve the use of force or restraint, which was ultimately amended within the transition planning and not used in her conveyance.